 Genotyping

 Tissue samples were transferred to the State Fisheries Genomics Lab in Newport where DNA was extracted from the tissue samples using the method of Ivanova et al. (2006).
-Using the Genotyping-in-Thousands by sequencing method (GT-seq; Campbell et al. 2015), all samples were genotyped at 353 single nucleotide polymorphisms (SNPs)(Hess et al. 2016) (Hess et al. 2016), including a sex marker and two SNPs (Ots37124_12277401 and Ots37124_12310649) that are ~33 kb apart and located in the intergenic region between greb1l and rock1.
-These latter two SNPs are hereafter referred to as greb1l SNP1 and SNP2, respectively. greb1l SNP1 is reportedly more diagnostic of adult migration phenotype than greb1l SNP2 in Rogue River and Klamath River populations of Chinook salmon (T. Thompson, pers. comm.).
+Using the Genotyping-in-Thousands by sequencing method (GT-seq; Campbell et al. 2015), all samples were genotyped at 353 single nucleotide polymorphisms (SNPs) (Hess et al 2016), including a sex marker and two SNPs (Ots37124_12277401 and Ots37124_12310649) that are ~33 kb apart and located in the intergenic region between greb1l and rock1.
+These latter two SNPs are hereafter referred to as greb1l SNP1 and SNP2, respectively.
+Greb1l SNP1 is reportedly more diagnostic of adult migration phenotype than greb1l SNP2 in Rogue River and Klamath River populations of Chinook salmon (T. Thompson, pers. comm.).

 The genotyping protocol followed Campbell et al. (2015), except the second polymerase chain reaction (PCR) used Ultra II Q5 master mix (New England Biolabs) to add i5 and i7 adapters.
 Amplicons were sequenced on an Illumina NextSeq 2000 at University of Oregon.
 We also genotyped negative controls and replicates.
 We used genotyping scripts previously developed by Campbell et al. (2015) which are available at https://github.com/GTseq/GTseq-Pipeline/.
 Genotype quality control was assessed using fastqc, replicate samples and negative controls.